WWE Women's United States Championship: History

 The American professional wrestling promotion WWE was founded in April 1963, but it never had a secondary women's championship until the NXT Women's North American Championship was introduced for the developmental brand NXT in April 2024.
 Later that year during the November 8, 2024, episode of SmackDown, the brand's general manager Nick Aldis unveiled the WWE Women's United States Championship as a secondary championship for the main roster women's division on the SmackDown brand, countering the men's WWE United States Championship.
 The WWE Women's Intercontinental Championship was subsequently introduced for Raw on November 25.

 Prior to the November 15 episode of SmackDown, Aldis announced that tournament matches to determine the inaugural Women's United States Champion would begin on that night's episode.
 WWE Chief Content Officer Paul "Triple H" Levesque subsequently revealed the tournament bracket, featuring 12 women from the SmackDown roster in four triple threat matches for the first round, with the winners of each advancing to the semifinals in singles matches with those winners then facing off in the tournament final at Saturday Night's Main Event XXXVII on December 14, 2024.
 Tournament participants announced were Bayley, B-Fab, Candice LeRae, Bianca Belair, Chelsea Green, Blair Davenport, Michin, Piper Niven, Jade Cargill, Naomi, Tiffany Stratton, and Elektra Lopez.
 Cargill, however, was pulled from the tournament due to a backstage assault and was replaced by NXT's Lash Legend.
 In the tournament final at Saturday Night's Main Event on December 14, Green defeated Michin to become the inaugural champion.

-Tournaments

-Inaugural tournament

-The tournament to crown the inaugural Women's United States Champion began on November 15, 2024, and was held across episodes of SmackDown, concluding at the Saturday Night's Main Event special on December 14, 2024.

 Belt design

-The belt design is identical to the men's version, but like all women's championships in WWE, it is smaller and on a white strap and it has small blue text that reads "Women's" placed above the words "United States".
+The belt design is identical to the men's version, but like all women's championships in WWE, it is smaller and on a white strap and it has small blue text that reads "Women's" placed above the words "United States"; the eight stars that divides "United States" and "Champion" were placed above and surrounds the word "Women's".
 Like all of WWE's other championship belts, the two side plates feature a removable center section which can be customized with the champion's logos; the default side plates feature a WWE logo over a silver globe.
+On the August 21, 2026, episode of SmackDown, reigning champion Jacy Jayne introduced an updated version of the belt where the main plate received a minor update with a blue background behind the stars at the top of the plate, which was first introduced with Trick Williams's custom version of the men's title in July 2026.